Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Monte Carlo experiments

-In the simulations, we consider and evaluate a set of alternative approximating functions for the true weighting function $\psi_j\left(u\right)$, leading to the family of lag polynomials presented in Section \ref{sec:midas}: the U-MIDAS \citep{Foroni2015}, Almon lag polynomials (restricted and unrestricted; \citealp{MoglianiSimoni2021}), and orthogonal lag polynomials.
-As for the latter, we consider Legendre and Chebychev (first kind) polynomials, and we introduce the Bernstein orthogonal polynomials.\footnote{For the Almon lag polynomials, we consider both unrestricted and restricted parameterizations, with truncation of the polynomial at $g=3$ and endpoint restrictions tailored to constrain the weighting function to tail off slowly to zero \citep{MoglianiSimoni2021}.
-The Legendre, Chebychev, and Bernstein polynomials are normalized and shifted on $[0,1]$, and we fix the truncation parameter at $g=5$.
-Results for the Chebychev second kind polynomial, very close to those for the first kind polynomial, are available upon request.
-See Section \ref{sec:midas} for more details.}
+In the simulations, we consider and evaluate a set of alternative approximating functions for the true weighting function $\psi_j\left(u\right)$: the U-MIDAS \citep{Foroni2015}, Almon lag polynomials (restricted and unrestricted; \citealp{MoglianiSimoni2021}), and orthogonal lag polynomials (Legendre, Chebychev (first kind), and Bernstein orthogonal polynomials).